-However, what is important for understanding the collective behavior of the underlying system is the information carried about the distribution of particles by the approximated moments.
+However, what is important for understanding the collective behavior of the underlying system is the information carried about the distribution of particles by the approximate moments.
 In Figure~\ref{Fig:reco} we present total variation reconstructions \eqref{eq:reco_opt_prob} performed at times $t= 3$ and $t = 100$.
-The figure shows reconstructions from the true and approximated moments, as well as histograms of the true particle distributions.
-From the results in Figure~\ref{Fig:reco} we see that the approximated moments capture the behavior of the overall system quite well and that the difference in the true and approximated moments only gives rise to a small difference between the reconstructed distributions.
-Reconstructions from true and approximated moments at the time points $t=3$ and $t=100$ show decent results also for Gaussian kernel functions, but are omitted due to space considerations.
-It is somewhat surprising the reconstruction is good also for time $t=100$ since there are errors in the approximate moments.
+The figure shows reconstructions from the true and approximate moments, using the monomials as kernel functions, as well as histograms of the true particle distributions.
+From the results in Figure~\ref{Fig:reco} we see that the approximate moments capture the behavior of the overall system quite well and that the difference in the true and approximate moments only gives rise to a small difference between the reconstructed distributions.
+Reconstructions from true and approximate moments at the time points $t=3$ and $t=100$ show decent results also for Chebyshev and Gaussian kernel functions, but are omitted due to space considerations.
+It is somewhat surprising, in particular for the Gaussian kernels, that the reconstruction is good also for time $t=100$, since there are errors in the approximate moments as seen in Figure~\ref{Fig:moment_traj_gauss_poly_3to100s}.
 This could possibly be explained by the fact that the approximate dynamics manages to capture the correct steady state of the true system.
 Note that these are only nominal reconstructions and that a more thorough analysis needs to be performed in order to determine, e.g., bounds on the number of agents in a certain region (cf. \eqref{eq:minmaxmass}).
 This will be subject to further research.